berthubert/sqlitewrite/README.md

 The `addValue()` method can be used to pass an arbitrary number of fields.
 Columns will automatically be generated in the table on their first use.

+Note that strings are stored as TEXT which means they benefit from utf-8 processing.
+If you don't want that, store `vector<uint8_t>`, which will end up as a blob.

 You can also add data to other tables than `data` like this:

 ```C++